Nicholas Ludbregi: Career

 Despite the Kőszegis' revolt was crushed, attacks against the villages of the Diocese of Zagreb continued as Pope John XXII urged the bishops of Pécs, Bosnia and Knin to excommunicate the attackers in a decree on 1 October 1319.
-The main organizator of these raids was Hector Gárdony in the service of Ban John Babonić.
+The main organizer of these raids was Hector Gárdony in the service of Ban John Babonić.
 Hector made alliance with hospes of Kőrös (Križevci) County to attack the Čazma and Dubrava districts belonged to the diocese by ravaging its lands, looting goods and capturing prisoners.
 Ludbregi and his army entered Križevci and freed the captives.
 Following that his troops plundered the land of Blezna which belonged to Petres, a familial of Hector Gárdony.
 Petres himself was wounded and imprisoned.
 In May 1322, Hector, now as ispán of Kőrös County, attacked one of Ludbregi's estates and destroyed the local monastery dedicated to Saint Clement of Rome.
 After a series of plundering actions against the nearby villages, Hector gathered his army and besieged and captured Ludbreg Castle during a brief skirmish.
 Nicholas Ludbregi filed a lawsuit against Hector Gárdony before judge royal Lampert Hermán in October 1322.
 Meanwhile, Hector's patron John Babonić was dismissed and lost all political influence.
 Nicholas Ludbregi was able to recapture his seat by the end of the year, while Hector Gárdony was sentenced to death in absentia, but later acquitted by Charles, despite Ludbregi's protest.

 Nicholas Ludbregi married Tetis Bednyai, formerly also a wife of Ladislaus Visnyei, and was first mentioned by a charter in 1351.
 Nicholas Ludbregi died without male heirs in 1357, thus his family became extinct after two generations.
 His lands reverted to the Royal Crown.
 King Louis I of Hungary donated his villages in Zala County to Benedict Debrentei in 1358, while Ban John Csúz received the estates of Ludbreg, Bistrica and Zelina on 19 January 1359.
 After that his family was also called "Ludbregi".